OpenTermsArchive/contrib-versions/App/Terms of Service.md

 App.net - Terms of Service

-Last Updated: September 19, 2012
+Last Updated: February 7, 2013

 We asked our attorney to help us craft some terms that outline, with the least amount of legalese, the important things you need to know about accessing and using App.net's website and service (collectively, "Service").
 These are our terms of service ("Terms").
 Please read them carefully.